 2.1 DEFINITIONS

+Inadvertent Gain/Loss (IAG)

+An unauthorized change of a Customer’s Competitive Retailer (CR) when a Customer or a Premise is changed to a CR that is different from the Customer’s expected CR of choice.
+An IAG is either reported as a gain by the gaining CR or a loss by the losing CR.

 2.2 ACRONYMS

+IAG Inadvertent Gain/Loss

-7.3 Inadvertent Gain Process
+7.3 Inadvertent Gain/Loss Process

-(1) This Section provides guidelines for ensuring that inadvertently gained Electric Service Identifiers (ESI IDs) are returned to the losing Competitive Retailer (CR) in a quick and efficient manner with minimal inconvenience to the Customer as required by P.U.C.
+(1) An Inadvertent Gain/Loss (IAG) is defined in Section 2.1, Definitions.

+(2) The IAG process shall be used in cases where a CR is serving a Customer without proper authorization pursuant to P.U.C.
 Subst.
+R. 25.474, Selection of Retail Electric Provider.
+This Section provides guidelines for ensuring that inadvertently gained Electric Service Identifiers (ESI IDs) are returned to the losing CR in a quick and efficient manner with minimal inconvenience to the Customer as required by P.U.C.
+Subst.
 R. 25.495, Unauthorized Change of Retail Electric Provider.

+(3) CRs shall submit IAGs to the Electric Reliability Council of Texas (ERCOT) as promptly as possible via the MarkeTrak tool.

-7.3.2 Competitive Retailer’s Inadvertent Gain Process
+7.3.2 Competitive Retailer’s IAG Process

-(1) As soon as a CR discovers or is notified of a potential inadvertent gain, the CR shall promptly investigate the matter and provide necessary Customer information in the comments field to effectively resolve the inadvertent gain issue, including, but not limited to the following:
+(1) As soon as a CR discovers or is notified of a potential IAG, the CR shall promptly investigate the matter and provide necessary Customer information in the comments field to effectively resolve the inadvertent gain issue, including, but not limited to the following:

 (a) Customer name;